 As a journalist who is imprisoned, I have a somewhat unfair “inside” advantage when I report stories.
-Unlike outside journalists who don’t have the luxury of walking around a prison to ask inmates questions, I’m able to do unrestricted interviews with any prisoner I come into contact with on the yard.
+Unlike outside journalists who don’t have the luxury of walking around a prison to ask inmates questions, I’m able to conduct unrestricted interviews with any prisoner I come into contact with on the yard.
 I can also encourage prisoners to answer survey questions without the permission of the warden or the aid of a public information officer (PIO).

-To conduct a survey, I type my questions about five times on one page — in two columns on a single sheet of paper — to produce 10 individual survey copies.
+To conduct a survey, I type my questions about five times on one page — in two columns, on a single sheet of paper — to produce ten individual survey copies.
 Then I make about 10 to 15 copies of the page and cut them up to distribute among the inmate population.
 I typically have to pass out about 130 surveys to get 100 good or complete surveys returned.

 For example, when I surveyed 100 prisoners inside San Quentin’s West Block housing unit about whether they would get vaccinated for COVID-19, I asked basic questions such as age, sentence and the length of time incarcerated in addition to asking whether they would get vaccinated.
 I also provided a small space for comments.
 Because they were anonymous, I could not go back to someone who failed to complete all questions.

 Like any survey, the questions vary, based on what the story is about.
 For many reasons I may have to target a specific group of prisoners or a specific inmate to do an interview.

 Regulations do not allow the outside media this kind of leeway.